 I AM NOT A NUMBER by Jenny Kay Dupuis (Nipissing) and Kathy Kacer, illustrated by Gillian Newland (Second Story Press, 2016).
 Indigenous educator Dr. Jenny Kay Dupuis teams up with award-winning author Kathy Kacer to tell a true and personal story of Canada’s residential school past.
 When eight-year-old Irene is removed from her First Nations family to live in a residential school she is confused, frightened, and terribly homesick.
 She tries to remember who she is and where she came from, despite the efforts of the nuns who are in charge at the school and who tell her that she is not to use her own name but instead use the number they have assigned to her.
 When she goes home for summer holidays, Irene’s parents decide never to send her and her brothers away again.
 But where will they hide?
 And what will happen when her parents disobey the law?
 Based on the life of co-author Jenny Kay Dupuis’ grandmother, a hugely necessary book that brings a terrible part of Canada’s history to light in a way that children can learn from and relate to.
 Ages 7-up.
 More on this title from Cynsations.
 Compiled from promotional materials.

 THE LONG MARCH: THE CHOCTAW’S GIFT TO IRISH FAMINE RELIEF by Marie-Louise Fitzpatrick with Choctaw editing and foreword by Gary WhiteDeer (Choctaw), Director, Keepers of the Treasures; Executive Director, American Branch of Celts & American Indians Together (Tricycle, 1999).
-This is a retelling of the true story of how in 1947 the Choctaw people collected $170 (equal in today’s money to about $5,000) from their then scarce resources to send toward alleviating the Irish Potato Famine.
+The true story of how in 1947 the Choctaw people collected $170 (equal in today’s money to about $5,000) from their then scarce resources to send toward alleviating the Irish Potato Famine.
 Includes Choctaw language and symbols.
 Ages 5-up.

 TALLCHIEF: AMERICA’S PRIMA BALLERINA by Maria Tallchief (Osage) and Rosemary Wells, illustrated by Gary Kelly (Viking, 1999).
 This picture book autobiography looks at the early life of America’s most outstanding ballet dancer.
 Ages 5-up.